Lottery Information

 • All sibling applications received by the application deadline are sorted based on the grade level being applied for.

-• The Sibling Lottery will be open to the public.
+• The sibling lottery will be open to the public.

-• Procedure for Lottery: Using a computerized random number generating system, each application is assigned a placement number.
+Using a computerized random number generating system, each application is assigned a placement number.
 This placement number determines the order of admittance into the Franklin Academy for the following school year.

 • Positions are assigned on the basis of availability.
 Should a position become available there is a 7-business day response window.